janlazo/dotvim8/README.md

 ## TODO
 - terminal config for Vim 8 and Neovim
-    - mappings?
-    - plugins?
 - setup linting that works in Windows
     - ale?
     - `makeprg` and `errorformat` are unacceptable so `:compiler` is out
 - make an async `:Grep`
     - `:grep` is blocking and `shellescape` for cmd.exe is insufficient for arbitrary text
-    - Windows support in vim-grepper is an afterthought

 [Travis]: https://travis-ci.org/janlazo/dotvim8
 [Travis-Status]: https://travis-ci.org/janlazo/dotvim8.svg?branch=master